rbhun/weather/README.md

 ## Features

-- **Multi-Model Weather Comparison**: Compare forecasts from 6 different weather models
+- **Multi-Model Weather Comparison**: Compare forecasts from 8 different weather models
 - **Real-time Data**: Fetches live weather data from Open-Meteo API
 - **Interactive Charts**: Beautiful, responsive charts using Chart.js
+- **Server-Side Location Storage**: Locations are saved on the server and shared across all users
+- **Geocoding Search**: Search for locations by name with autocomplete suggestions
 - **Auto-Update System**: Automatically checks for and applies updates from GitHub releases
 - **PWA Support**: Can be installed as a Progressive Web App
 - **Offline Capability**: Service worker caches resources for offline use